-CRR Ref High Level Summary Compliance Reference ure requirements 431(1) Requirement to publish Pillar III disclosures.
+CRR Ref High Level Summary Compliance Reference Scope of disclosu 431(1) Requirement to publish Pillar III disclosures.
 Paragraph 1.2 431(2) Disclosure of operational risk information.
 Paragraph 6 431(3) Institution must have a policy covering frequency of disclosures.
-Their verification, comprehensiveness and overall appropriateness.
-Paragraph 1.1 431(4) Explanation of ratings decisions to SMEs upon request.
-N/A 1 IN/A Frequency of dis Disclosures must be published once a year at a minimum, in conjunction Dana 433 with the date of publication of the financial statements.
-Paragraph 1.2 Means of disclos sures • 434(1) To include disclosures in one appropriate medium or provide clear cross- Paragraph 1.2 references to other media.
-434(2) Equivalent disclosures made under other requirements (i.e., accounting) can be used to satisfy Pillar III if appropriate.
-Paragraph 1.2 Diale managama nt objectives and policies Disclosure of information as regards strategies and processes, Domooranh 2 435(1) (a) organisational structure of the relevant risk management function, Paragraph 2 435(1) (b) reporting and measurement systems and risk mitigation/hedging policies Paragraph 2 435(1) (c) reporting and measurement systems and risk intrigation/nedging poncies Paragraph 2 435(1) (d) Paragraph 2 435(1) (e) Declaration approved by the BoD on adequacy of risk management arrangements Paragraph 2 435(1) (f) Concise risk statement approved by the BoD Paragraph 2 435(2) Information, once a year at a minimum, on governance arrangements.
+Their Paragraph 1.1 verification, comprehensiveness and overall appropriateness.
+431(4) Explanation of ratings decisions to SMEs upon request.
+N/A Frequency of dis 433 Disclosures must be published once a year at a minimum, in conjunction Paragraph 1.2 with the date of publication of the financial statements.
+Means of disclos ures 434(1) To include disclosures in one appropriate medium or provide clear cross- Paragraph 1.2 references to other media.
+434(2) Equivalent disclosures made under other requirements (i.e., accounting) Paragraph 1.2 can be used to satisfy Pillar III if appropriate. - t objectives and policies 435(1) (a) Disclosure of information as regards strategies and processes, Paragraph 2 435(1) (b) organisational structure of the relevant risk management function, Paragraph 2 435(1) (c) reporting and measurement systems and risk mitigation/hedging policies Paragraph 2 435(1) (d) Paragraph 2 435(1) (e) Declaration approved by the BoD on adequacy of risk management arrangements Paragraph 2 435(1) (f) Concise risk statement approved by the BoD Paragraph 2 435(2) Information, once a year at a minimum, on governance arrangements.
 Paragraph 2 435(2) (a) Number of directorships held by members of the BoD.
 Paragraph 2.8 435(2) (b) Recruitment policy of BoD members, their experience and expertise.
 Paragraph 2.6 435(2) (c) Policy on diversity of BoD members, its objectives and results against targets.
-Paragraph 2.5 435(2) (d) Disclosure of whether a dedicated risk committee is in place, and number Paragraph 2.4 427(2) ( ) of meetings in the year.
-D 1.20 435(2) (e) Description of information flow on risk to BoD.
-Paragraph 2.9 Scope of applica 436(a) Name of institution.
-Paragraph 1.1 436 (b) Difference on the basis of consolidation for accounting and prudential purposes, naming entities that are: N/A 436 (b) (i) Fully consolidated; N/A 436 (b) (ii) Proportionally consolidated; N/A 436 (b) (iii) Deducted from own funds; N/A 436 (b) (iv) Neither consolidated nor deducted.
+Paragraph 2.5 435(2) (d) Disclosure of whether a dedicated risk committee is in place, and number Paragraph 2.4 of meetings in the year.
+435(2) (e) Description of information flow on risk to BoD.
+Paragraph 2.9 Scope of applicat 1 436(a) Name of institution.
+Paragraph 1.1 436 (b) Difference on the basis of consolidation for accounting and prudential N/A purposes, naming entities that are: 436 (b) (i) Fully consolidated; N/A 436 (b) (ii) Proportionally consolidated; N/A 436 (b) (iii) Deducted from own funds; N/A 436 (b) (iv) Neither consolidated nor deducted.
 N/A 436 (c) Impediments to transfer of funds between parent and subsidiaries.
-N/A 436 (d) Capital shortfalls in any subsidiaries outside of scope of consolidation and N/A their names (if any).
-1 1/1 1 436 (e) Use of articles on derogations from (a) prudential requirements or (b) liquidity requirements for individual subsidiaries / entities.
-N/A
+N/A 436 (d) Capital shortfalls in any subsidiaries outside of scope of consolidation and N/A . / their names (if any).
+436 (e) Use of articles on derogations from (a) prudential requirements or (b) N/A liquidity requirements for individual subsidiaries / entities.